 Manjula was born and brought up in South India in and around the Royal City of Mysore.
 She’s lived in Mumbai for over ten years working for a family and has managed to tolerate working for and with Stephen (and all the rest!) for almost exactly nine years.
 Her English is pretty good, admittedly with a bit of a Yorkshire accent.
 We’ll hear from her directly as she has recorded her personal story and view on life in her mother tongue: Kannada.
-A good friend of ours, Vidya has transcribed and translated these to form Manjula’s story, that will be posted over the next few months.
+A good friend of ours, Vidya has transcribed and translated these to help form Manjula’s story.

 Our life together

 in the mainly wonderful, often confusing, occasionally irritating and amazingly paradoxical India.
 There are tremendous cultural and material differences between us, our origins and the lives we’ve led.
 There are also sometimes astonishing similarities, not least our sense of humour.
 So as with India we promise to be ‘consistently inconsistent’.
 Sometimes you might need to delve a little deeper to see the whole story, as we do afterall live in a relatively parochial city.
 Well, let’s not be shy.
 Yes Manjula and I first met when she came to cook and clean at what is still our home which we share with our guests as Mysore Bed and Breakfast.
 We became a couple over five years ago and married in 2018

 I’m from the UK and first realised I’d fallen in love with India and its people, fifteen years ago, after what seemed a lifetime of wanting to get here.
 I was lucky to get work travelling to India to organise events promoting CSR and designing and delivering leadership training.
 Eventually I plucked up the courage (or was he pushed!?) and moved to live in Mysore ten years ago.
 I have two sons based in London and Vancouver, a grandaughter and work experience primarily in the UK and India working in a range of organisations and communities in Government, NGOs and Business.